hhru/api/docs_eng/resumes.md

 to "visible to entire Internet" or "by direct link" (`everyone` and `direct` respectively), it is possible to request the CV without being authorized.

-An employer can only view a resume if the company has a response/invitation to that resume as part of an active job vacancy.

 An authorized publisher receives more detailed information, including the type of visibility, comments of moderators, and status.